chartmann1590/Sip-Bridge/README.md

 4. Check Docker logs for weather API errors: `docker-compose logs | grep weather`
 5. Weather is automatically triggered when users ask about weather - no manual API calls needed
 6. Get a free API key at https://openweathermap.org/api

+### TomTom Not Working

+1. Verify TomTom API key is configured in Settings
+2. Check that the API key is valid and has available quota
+3. Ensure location names are spelled correctly for directions and POI searches
+4. Check Docker logs for TomTom API errors: `docker-compose logs | grep tomtom`
+5. TomTom is automatically triggered when users ask for directions, traffic, or POI searches
+6. Get a free API key at https://developer.tomtom.com/

 ### Web Interface Not Loading